A vrhmd object is optional. You only need to make one if you want to use a virtual reality head-mounted display.

 An object of type vrhmd runs a virtual reality head-mounted display supported by Psychtoolbox.
 To use a VRHMD, make a vrhmd object in the experiment script outside trials using function vrhmdObject and add it using addToExperiment.
 A vrhmd object is also a screen object, i.e. it has all the properties of a screen object (and some additional ones).
 If you make a vrhmd object, it takes the place of a screen object.

 See Psychtoolbox documentation for extra requirements for VRHMDs, e.g. http://psychtoolbox.org/docs/OculusVR for the Oculus Rift.
-Currently VRHMDs only work in mono or stereo mode, not VR head tracking.

 Default: options = Psychtoolbox default